benjojo/gophervista/blog/blog.md

 While these users may not care these days how their pages are displayed to them, there was once a competing protocol to the protocol that we known and love that is HTTP.

-Location just 10 ports down from HTTP, is [Gopher](https://www.ietf.org/rfc/rfc1436.txt) on TCP port 70, A protocol that looks a lot like a much more basic HTTP/1.0 while a basic HTTP/1.0 request may look like this:
+Located just 10 ports down from HTTP, is [Gopher](https://www.ietf.org/rfc/rfc1436.txt) on TCP port 70, A protocol that looks a lot like a much more basic HTTP/1.0.

+While a basic HTTP/1.0 request may look like this:

 ```